andrewstanton1/Metropolis-Algorithm-for-rotor-lattice/README.md

 # System Requirements
 ## Hardware Requirements
-Program requires only a standard computer with enough RAM to support the in-memory operations.
+Program requires only a computer with at least 4gb of RAM.

 ## Software requirements
 ### OS Requirements